- Johnson will line up directly against record Ballon d'Or winner Messi.

 Hertha Berlin's John Anthony Brooks may be grabbing the headlines for the USMNT at the Copa America Centenario, but Borussia Mönchengladbach's Mr. Versatile could prove equally important for the hosts as they prepare to take on Argentina and Lionel Messi (kick-off: 21:00ET/ 04:00CEST+1 day).

 "He was one of the best right-backs at the World Cup in Brazil, definitely," said USMNT coach Jürgen Klinsmann of Fabian Johnson on the eve of this year's Copa America.
-High, if surprising, praise for those accustomed to seeing the 28-year-old line up on the left-hand side of Gladbach's attack as the Foals sealed fourth place in the Bundesliga in 2015/16.
+High, if surprising, praise for those accustomed to seeing the 28-year-old line up on the left-hand side of Gladbach's attack as the

 Johnson may have scored six goals and assisted four as Borussia booked their place in the play-off round of next season's UEFA Champions League, but he typically plugs a gap at left-back for his country, and without a shred of ego.